umuthakan0/PERSONNEL-TRACKING-SYSTEM/README.md

-The setup file is inside the pertaksissetup.rar
+The setup file is inside the pertaksissetupp.rar